gaza1994/IPS-Radio-Application/README.md

   - Open an issue on GitHub, I will try my best to respond.

 - Does this support IPS 5
-  - This version does not, however, a v5 is in the works (you can preview it on another branch)
+  - This one doesnt, however I have created a v5 branch with exactly what your looking for <a href="https://github.com/gaza1994/IPS-Radio-Application/tree/v5">Go to v5 branch</a>

 - Can I have this in my own langauge?
   - Maybe? if you know how to do it, I'll accept a PR.